 It’s important to choose a board-certified plastic surgeon who is experienced in performing both neck and chin liposuction, and to schedule a consultation to discuss your options and receive a cost estimate.

-Trust the Experts at Cosmos Clinic for Safe and Effective Liposuction Procedures
+Choose Cosmos Clinic for Liposuction Procedures

 If you’re considering neck liposuction or chin liposuction, it’s important to do your research and choose a qualified, experienced plastic surgeon.
 At Cosmos Clinic, we pride ourselves on our professionalism, experience, and caring approach to patient care.